Applying for Admission & Application Deadlines

 In addition, students requesting admission to the Accelerated RN to BS/MS Program must meet the following requirements:

 - Hold an associate’s degree with a major in nursing from an accredited program, with a minimum 3.2 GPA (on a 4.0 scale) for the last 30 hours of undergraduate course work.

-- Be currently licensed as a Registered Professional Nurse in New York State.
+- Hold a clear and unencumbered license as a Registered Professional Nurse in New York State.

 - Have completed the equivalent of one year of work experience in nursing and must submit an employment verification form that must reflect your most recent 2000 hours of work experience as a registered nurse; use separate forms for each employer needed to reach the total of 2000 hours.

 - Submit two (2) reference report forms from professional nurses; one (1) must come from faculty with whom the applicant had studied, and (1) from recent employers or any other individual who can provide evidence of the applicant’s past and potential contributions to the profession.

 - Provide a completed writing sample.
 In this document you must discuss in writing precisely the applicant’s reasons for seeking admission to the BS/MS program, identifying professional experiences to date have prepared you for graduate study at SUNY Poly and for your intended professional role upon completion of the program.
 You must also describe your plans to alter your professional and/or personal obligations to have the time needed for study including the required clinical experiences.
 In addition, identify one significant contemporary issue/problem in the United States health care system and explore how members of your intended advanced practice role can help address the issue or solve the problem.

 - Participate in a personal interview with a member of the nursing faculty.